paulo-fernando-silva/vscOctaveDebugger/readme.md

 * Open the `DEBUG CONSOLE` to view any output from your program or to interact with it.
 Commands will be sent directly to Octave.
 Note that `octave-cli` must be installed on your system.
 You can download it [here](https://www.gnu.org/software/octave/download.html).

+Note: On MacOS, Octave 6.1.0 does not seem to be compatible with the debugger.
+Octave 5.1.0 does work, and it can be downloaded [here](https://github.com/octave-app/octave-app/releases/tag/v5.1.0-beta4).

 ## Understanding the Debug Session Configuration

 * Example configuration: